seanchayes/featured-image-admin-thumb/README.txt

 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed

 == Changelog ==

+= 1.0.1 =

+Added thumbnail size check to use default "thumbnail" if bundled "fiat_thumb" is not available for some images

 = 1.0 =
 * First version